-ahhhhh no more waiting 3 wks to get stuff shipped woohoo :D nov cannot come soon enough though. i really hate shopping online bc i cant feel the clothes first. haha is that weirdposted about 6 years ago
+ahhhhh no more waiting 3 wks to get stuff shipped woohoo :D nov cannot come soon enough though. i really hate shopping online bc i cant feel the clothes first. haha is that weirdposted over 6 years ago

 Theres bound to be loads opening in the usa in the next few years.
 I went on the site expecting to find different things to what we have ok the uk.
-But it all seems to be the same. xposted almost 6 years ago
+But it all seems to be the same. xposted over 6 years ago

 i weep at the beauty of the shoe section.